Christo-IV/raamistik/README.md

 ### Important files

 - `public/index.php` - The source file where all the code is initiated.
-When writing relative paths in code, then take into account that the path starts from this file.
+When writing relative paths, take into account that the **paths start from this file**.
 - `app/bootstrap.php` - File for dependencies.
-- `app/config/constants.php` - Variables that never change throughout the code.
-Values need to be manually set.
+- `app/config/constants.php` - Variables that never change throughout the code. **Values need to be set manually**.
 - `app/libs/Core.php` - Responsible for retrieving and cleaning up the URL.

 ## Authors